skouzini/lab_1/README.md

 # lab_1
-TPurpose: Review how to do the following in C++:
+Purpose: Review how to do the following in C++:

 Read parameters from the command-line
 Manipulate a few variables